Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 A.1.1.
 Overview

 A.1.1.1.
-Main form
+Main form (ESDC SDE 0093)

-• when to use: this is mandatory for federal education savings incentives
+• When to use: this is mandatory for federal education savings incentives

 A.1.1.2.
-Annex A
+Annex A (ESDC SDE 0093 A)

-• purpose: to collect information for additional beneficiaries
+• Purpose: to collect information for additional beneficiaries

 A.1.1.3.
 Annex B

-• when to use: to request the Additional CESG and the CLB when:
+• When to use: to request the Additional CESG and the CLB when:

 • a beneficiary is under 18 years old

 A.1.1.4.
-Annex C
+Annex D

-• purpose: to collect information to apply for the BCTESG
+• Purpose: to collect information to apply for the BCTESG

-• conditions to fulfill in order to use:
+• Conditions to use:

 • the beneficiary